jeromecoupe/webstoemp/src/blogposts/2020-10-10-github-actions-deploy-craftcms.md

 image: "walk-signal.jpg"
 imageAlt: "Walk signal - Photo by Ashim D'Silva"
 tags:
-  - Eleventy
-  - 11ty
+  - Craft
-  - Jamstack
+  - Github Actions
-  - Promises
+  - Deployment
 ---

 ## Why Github Actions?

-Online services like [Buddy](https://buddy.works/) or [DeployHQ](https://www.deployhq.com/) are really powerful.
+Services like [Buddy](https://buddy.works/) or [DeployHQ](https://www.deployhq.com/) are really powerful.
 They allow you to setup complex build and deployment pipelines like [atomic deployments](https://nystudio107.com/blog/executing-atomic-deployments) using a nice GUI interface.

-That being said, that power and ease of use comes with a price tag which, in my opinion, can become quite high.
+That being said, that power and ease of use come with a price tag which, in my opinion, can become quite high.
 Some projects might not even need the provided complexity.

-Since I generally use Github to hosts my repositories, being able to setup a basic deployment pipeline with a single YAML file for free seemed like an alternative worth investigating.
+Since I generally use Github to host my repositories, being able to setup a basic deployment pipeline with a single YAML file for free seemed like an alternative worth investigating.

 ## Deployment steps